 5) Wakestock – one of the biggest wakeboarding festivals in the world:

 ow much fun can you squeeze in one weekend??
 This could be your answer.
-A massive festival in North West Wales, featuring the likes of N*E*R*D, Moby, Groove Armada along with the world’s best wakeboardeds, this is a party and a half. about 2 years ago
+A massive festival in North West Wales, featuring the likes of N*E*R*D, Moby, Groove Armada along with the world’s best wakeboardeds, this is a party and a half. over 2 years ago